milesj/packemon/website/docs/index.md

 - Transforms packages with Babel's `preset-env` and the configured platform targets.
 Only ship and polyfill what's truly necessary!
 - Generate and combine TypeScript declarations into a single public-only API representation.
-- Generates compact source maps for browser based builds.
+- Generates compact source maps for platform + format based builds.

 ## Requirements